Keep Your Home Free From Condensation and Mould

 Managing condensation in the home

 Moisture in the air will form condensation (droplets of liquid water) when it comes into contact with a cold surface such as a window.
-We all get condensation on our windows from time to time, but this isn’t necessarily a problem if it clears up quickly
+We all get condensation on our windows from time to time, but it's not necessarily a problem if it clears up quickly.

-When does condensation occur Condensation can appear in houses on colder wall and window surfaces and in places where there is little movement of air, such as behind beds, kitchen cupboards and the corners of rooms.
-It usually occurs when a lot of moisture that can’t escape has produced.
+Condensation can appear in houses on colder walls and window surfaces, and in places where there is little movement of air, such as behind beds, kitchen cupboards and the corners of rooms.
+It usually occurs when you produce a lot of moisture that can’t escape, for example:

 - After a cold night when the bedroom windows mist up